 If none of these methods will work for you then please contact us for assistance.
 We are also eager to hear your suggestions on other filtering methods!

 Obtaining a Peering Session

-The fullbogons feeds are also MUCH larger than the traditional bogons due to allocation fragmentation; if you’re receiving both sets of fullbogon prefixes we would recommend that your peer be able to handle at least 85,000 or more prefixes and be able to support IPv6 routing.
+The fullbogons feeds are MUCH larger than the traditional bogons due to allocation fragmentation; if you’re receiving both sets of fullbogon prefixes we would recommend that your peer be able to handle at least 250,000 or more prefixes and be able to support IPv6 routing.
 Both of the lists might grow significantly as the bogon ranges change and get subnetted down in prefix size.